-Implemented on August 31, 2017, this Framework removes the restriction on fishing for, or retaining the recreational bag and possession limits of king and Spanish mackerel on a vessel with a Federal commercial permit for king or Spanish mackerel when commercial harvest of king or Spanish mackerel in a zone or region is closed.
+This Framework removes the restriction on fishing for, or retaining the recreational bag and possession limits of king and Spanish mackerel on a vessel with a Federal commercial permit for king or Spanish mackerel when commercial harvest of king or Spanish mackerel in a zone or region is closed.

-Implemented on May 11, 2017, this amendment creates a single year-round regulatory boundary between the Gulf and South Atlantic migratory groups of king mackerel at a line extending east from the Miami-Dade/Monroe County, Florida boundary.
+This amendment creates a single year-round regulatory boundary between the Gulf and South Atlantic migratory groups of king mackerel at a line extending east from the Miami-Dade/Monroe County, Florida boundary.
 The amendment also renames the zones in the Gulf.
 Zone map

 Finally, the amendment increases the recreational bag limit to 3-fish per person.

 This final rule is effective on May 11, 2017.